 Looking to find out whether your body mass index (BMI) is within the normal range?

 All you have to do is perform the following simple calculation: BMI = Weight(kg) / Height(m)^2.
-Results in the normal range should be between
+Results in the normal range should be between 18.5 and 25.

 Human beings have, with access to a growing body of knowledge, wrought great changes in the natural world.
 We have created new diseases that we must now attempt to cure, and caused widespread pollution, which we must now seek solutions in order to fight.